db47h/lex/lexer/state/README.md

-According to the convention on Lexer.StateFn, all state functions expect that the first character that is part of the lexed entity has already been read by Lexer.Next() and will be retrieved by the state function via Lexer.Last.
+According to the convention on Lexer.StateFn, all state functions expect that the first character that is part of the lexed entity has already been read by Lexer.Next and will be retrieved by the state function via Lexer.Current.

 All functions (with the exception of EOF) are in fact constructors that take a at least a token type as argument and return closures.
 Note that